 The language we use for our full-service property management agreement is derived from the standard California Association of Realtors Property Management Agreement.

-We've tried our best to format and arrange the agreement in such a way that is as straightforward as possible.
-However, it is still dense and we'd like to provide some layman explanations to all the legal jargon.
+We've tried our best to format and arrange the agreement to be straightforward.
+However, it is still dense with requisite legalese so here are some layman explanations to all the jargon.